hashicorp/vault/website/source/docs/install/index.html.md

 downloading a precompiled binary for your system, or installing from source.

 Downloading a precompiled binary is easiest, and we provide downloads over TLS along with SHA256 sums to verify the binary is what we say it is.
+We also distribute a PGP signature with the SHA256 sums that can be verified.
 However, we use a 3rd party storage host, and some people feel that due to the importance of security with Vault, they'd rather compile it from source.